 I’m a full-time postgraduate student

-Most full-time postgraduate students cannot claim welfare benefits.
-However, you may be able to claim certain benefits if you fall within the excepted group of students who can claim which includes:
+Most full-time postgraduate students cannot claim welfare benefits, for example Universal Credit.
+However, you may be able to claim if you fall within the excepted group of students who can claim.
+This includes:

 - students with dependent children

 - some disabled students or students with ongoing ill-health.
 To be eligible to claim Universal Credit as a disabled student you must be in receipt of Personal Independence Payment (or Disability Living Allowance) and, if you were not already claiming Universal Credit before you became a student, the process to make a new claim once you have become a full-time student is complex.
 Read our guide Extra Money: Disability and Ill Heatlh for further information.

 Some welfare benefits also have specific rules for full-time students.
 For example, how student income is used or how a disability affects you on a daily basis.

 For further information about claiming welfare benefits as a student, read our guide Extra Money: Disability and Ill Health and our pages dedicated to students with children if you have a dependent child.

 I’m a part-time postgraduate student